apaladines-techconsulting/Interview_Questions/README.md

 7. Defer
 8. DispatchGroup -> Group of DispatchWorkItem

-### Grand Central Dispatch VS NSOperation
-- `GDC:` Presice and easy to use, lots of threads
-- `NSOperation` more control over the multithreading stop, continue, cancel.

 #### GCD:
 It allows you to perform tasks concurrently by dividing them into smaller blocks and submitting them to queues that can be concurrent or serial.(main queue as maint thread).
 - `main` -> Serial queue.